Harassment: Power

 Power harassment is harassment or unwelcome attention of a political nature, often occurring in the environment of a workplace including hospitals, schools and universities.
 It includes a range of behavior from mild irritation and annoyances to serious abuses which can even involve forced activity beyond the boundaries of the job description.
 Power harassment is considered a form of illegal discrimination and is a form of political and psychological abuse, and bullying.

 Psychological

 This is humiliating, intimidating or abusive behavior which is often difficult to detect, leaving no evidence other than victim reports or complaints.
 This characteristically lowers a person's self-esteem or causes one to have overwhelming torment.
 This can take the form of verbal comments, engineered episodes of intimidation, aggressive actions or repeated gestures.
 Falling into this category is workplace harassment by individuals or groups mobbing.

-Community-based psychological harassment, meanwhile, is stalking by a group against an individual using repeated distractions that the individual is sensitized to.
-Media reports of large numbers of coordinated groups stalking individual stalking victims, including a press interview given by an active duty police lieutenant, have described this community-based harassment as gang stalking.